tejaswi-28/TechEazyAssessment/README.md

 -- Ensure that your SpringBoot project and angular project are in running state -- refresh is compulsory after click on fetch data
+-- JWT Tokens are not used in the following project